-Pennsylvania Executive Order of the Governor (Green Phase Amendment) 6/5/2020 See Comments Yes Νο Yes No The order moves the following 16 counties from the Yellow Phase to the Green Phase: Allegheny, Armstrong, Bedford, Blair, Butler, Cambria, Clinton, Fayette, Fulton, Greene, Indiana, Lycoming, Mercer, Somerset, Washington, and Westmoreland.
-N/A Pennsylvania Executive Order of the Governor 5/29/2020 See Comments Yes No Yes On May 28, 2020, the governor of Pennsylvania issued an Executive Order to add eight new counties to the list of counties that have been moved from the Red Phase to the Yellow Phase.
+Pennsylvania Executive Order of the Governor (Green Phase Amendment) 6/5/2020 See Comments Yes No Yes No The order moves the following 16 counties from the Yellow Phase to the Green Phase: Allegheny, Armstrong, Bedford, Blair, Butler, Cambria, Clinton, Fayette, Fulton, Greene, Indiana, Lycoming, Mercer, Somerset, Washington, and Westmoreland.
+N/A Pennsylvania Executive Order of the Governor 5/29/2020 See Comments Yes No Yes No On May 28, 2020, the governor of Pennsylvania issued an Executive Order to add eight new counties to the list of counties that have been moved from the Red Phase to the Yellow Phase.
 N/A Pennsylvania Executive Order of the Governor 5/29/2020 Green Phase: (i) businesses that were permitted to conduct in-person operations previously; (ii) businesses that were previously not permitted to conduct in-person operations; (iii) restaurants and bars; and (iv) personal care businesses.
-Yellow Phase: Yellow Phase guidance can be found in the Yes Yes Yes Yes - see next column encouraged to exercise social distancing and other mitigation measures (e.g., wearing masks).
-Green Phase: (i) businesses that were permitted to conduct in-person operations may operate at up to 75% of maximum capacity (up from Guidance for Restaurants Pennsylvania Amendment of the Order of the Governor 5/22/2020 All Businesses that were deemed "non life sustaining businesses" Yes Yes Yes No The amended Executive Order adds 13 new counties to the list of counties that have been moved from the Red Phase to the Yellow Phase.
-N/A Pennsylvania See Comments 5/15/2020 See Comments Yes N/A Yes No On May 7, the Governor announced that another 13 counties (Allegheny, Armstrong, Bedford, Blair, Butler, Cambria, Fayette, Fulton, Greene, Indiana, Somerset, Washington and Westmoreland) will be moving from the Red phase to the Yellow phase on May 15.
-Press Release
+Yellow Phase: Yellow Phase guidance can be found in the guidance for restaurants issued May 27, 2020.
+Yes Yes Yes Yes - see next column encouraged to exercise social distancing and other mitigation measures (e.g., wearing masks).
+Green Phase: (i) businesses that were permitted to conduct in-person operations may operate at up to 75% of maximum capacity (up from 50%); (ii) businesses that were not permitted to conduct in-person operations may operate at up to 50% of maximum of capacity; (iii) restaurants and bars are allowed to operate pursuant to the guidance for restaurants issued May 27, 2020; (iv) outdoor dining is permitted in all counties pursuant to the guidance for restaurants issued May 27 (see next column); (v) personal care businesses may operate by appointment only; (vi) gatherings of more than 250 people are prohibited; and (vii) visitation to prisons and hospitals may resume subject to the discretion of the facility, but nursing home visitation restrictions will initially remain in place.
+Guidance for Restaurants Pennsylvania Amendment of the Order of the Governor 5/22/2020 All Businesses that were deemed "non life sustaining businesses" Yes Yes Yes Νο The amended Executive Order adds 13 new counties to the list of counties that have been moved from the Red Phase to the Yellow Phase.
+N/A Pennsylvania See Comments 5/15/2020 See Comments Yes No Yes Νο On May 7, the Governor announced that another 13 counties (Allegheny, Armstrong, Bedford, Blair, Butler, Cambria, Fayette, Fulton, Greene, Indiana, Somerset, Washington and Westmoreland) will be moving from the Red phase to the Yellow phase on May 15.
+Press Release Pennsylvania Order of the Governor for limited opening of Business (May 7, 2020) 5/8/2020 All Businesses that were deemed "non life sustaining businesses" Yes Yes Yes No On May 7, the governor of Pennsylvania issued an Executive Order to move 24 counties from the Red Phase to the Yellow Phase as announced on May 1, 2020.
+Guidance